International airports in Israel. Israel airports for international flights

 • City Taba in Egypt.

-Ovda airport has military background, which was reflected in a small waiting room and a rather narrow range of services.
-The airport has a café and a duty-free shop.
-If you wish, you can refund VAT on purchases in other areas of Israel, for this you should contact the counter with the inscription VAT Refund.
+Ovda Airport has military background, which was reflected in the small waiting room and a rather narrow range of services.
+The airport has a café and a duty free shop.
+If you wish, you can refund VAT on purchases in other areas of Israel; to do this, you should contact the counter marked VAT Refund.

-Also on the territory there is an opportunity to buy souvenirs or make other purchases.
+There is also the opportunity to buy souvenirs or make other purchases on site.

-Like other airports in Israel, Ovda increased security measures, a thorough examination of baggage and personal inspection is carried out.
-In addition, airport security staff can conduct lengthy interviews with passengers undergoing screening.
+As at other airports in Israel, in Ovda security measures have been strengthened, a thorough inspection of luggage and personal search are carried out.
+In addition, airport security officers may have a lengthy conversation with passengers being screened.

-It is planned that Ovda, like the municipal airport of Eilat, will be replaced a new airport under construction in the city of Timna.
+It is planned that Ovda, like Eilat Municipal Airport, will be replaced a new airport under construction in the city of Timna.

-Haifa International Airport, or Uri Michael airport, located near the city of the same name, on the shores of the Mediterranean Sea.
+Haifa International Airport, or Uri Michael Airport, is located near the city of the same name, off the coast of the Mediterranean Sea.
 Like many other Israeli airports, it is also used by the military.

-Regular flights to Russia from this airport not implemented, but you can use it either during local flights, or by arriving from one of the countries adjacent to Israel, for example, Turkey, Greece or from the island of Cyprus.
+There are regular flights to Russia from this airport are not implemented, but you can use it either on local flights or by flying from one of the countries adjacent to Israel, for example, Turkey, Greece or from the island of Cyprus.

-List of services offered by the airport, small...
-The maximum that a tourist can count on is to have a bite to eat at a local diner or buy souvenirs.
+List of services offered by the airport, small.
+The most a tourist can count on is to have a bite to eat at a local eatery or buy souvenirs.
 Airport transfers are not available.

-At the Haifa airport, standard Israeli security measures are in place.
-Held thorough inspection baggage and passenger screening, a long conversation with the airport security staff is possible.
+Haifa Airport has standard enhanced Israeli security measures in place.
+Held thorough examination baggage and screening of passengers; a lengthy conversation with airport security officers is possible.

-Tips and suggestions when visiting Israeli airports relate primarily to safety and interaction with local employees:
+Tips and suggestions when visiting Israeli airports primarily concern safety and interaction with local employees:

-1. Be aware of security issues at Israeli airports.
-Many tourists annoying questions security personnel especially surprising when departing from Israel.
+1. Be sensitive to security issues at Israeli airports.
+Many tourists questions irritate security officers, especially surprising when departing from Israel.
 You need to understand that the terrorist threat in the country is very great, and such issues are not a whim of workers, but a severe necessity aimed at general security.

 2. It is not recommended to carry out photo and video shooting on the territory of airports.

-3. Be polite with airport staff, security personnel or the police.
-Police officers can make short-term arrests for special screening of a passenger.
+3. Be polite with airport staff, security or police.
+Police officers may make a short-term arrest for a special check on the passenger.

-4. The abundance of stamps in the passport about visiting the Arab states can cause additional questions but nothing more.
+4. The abundance of notes in the passport about visiting Arab states can cause additional questions, but nothing more.

-5. Benefit from being inside the airport.
-Duty-free shops will allow you save, and the VAT refund will return part of the funds spent on the trip.
+5. Benefit from being on airport property.
+Duty-free shops will allow you save money, and a VAT refund will return part of the funds spent on the trip.

-He has consolidated his firm position as a country in which tourists can find everything they need to have a nice rest...
-Here are the healing waves of the Dead Sea, and the opportunity to see the beautiful, undersea world The Red Sea, and a wide variety of bars and discos, and a well-developed hotel chain.
+Has secured its strong position as a country in which tourists can find everything they need for have a nice rest.
+Here are the healing waves of the Dead Sea, and the opportunity to see the beautiful, undersea world the Red Sea, and a wide variety of bars and discos, and a well-developed hotel chain.

-This is a small country in terms of its territory, so there are not so many airports in Israel for international flights.
+This is a small country, so there are not many Israeli airports for international flights.
 How many airports are there in Israel?
 There are only 4 of them.
-They are located near the largest cities in the country, where many tourists come.
+They are located near the largest cities in the country, where many tourists arrive.
 These are Tel Aviv, Haifa and Eilat.
-We will talk more about airports in these cities in this article.
+We will talk more about the airports in these cities in this article.

-It can be safely called the main ones “ air gates" countries.
-He is in 14 km from the city of Tel Aviv. is a hub for several of the country's national carriers.
+It can be safely called the main “ air gates" countries.
+He is in 14 km from Tel Aviv. is a hub for several national carriers of the country.

-It is the most secure airport from terrorist attacks in the entire Middle East.
-Several times he was recognized as the best in this region, according to the majority of passengers.
+It is the most secure airport against terrorist attacks in the entire Middle East.
+Several times it was recognized as the best in this region, according to the majority of passengers.
 Israel's Ben-Gurion Airport has a rather complicated and long history.

 Historical reference

 The airport was founded in 1936 by the British.
-Before the war, it was used by only a few airlines on passenger flights.
-When the Second began World War, the airport became the base for the British military.
-After graduation, he quickly returned to his civilian role.
+Before the war, only a few airlines used it on passenger flights.
+When did the second one begin?
+World War, the airport became a base for the British military.
+After its graduation, he quickly returned to his civilian role.

 In the 50s it became the main point where Jewish repatriates from other countries arrived.
-January 61 the airport received the first one.
-He became and the first jet passenger liner landing at the airport.
+In January 61 the airport accepted the first one.
+He became and first jet passenger airliner landing at the airport.

-In the same year, the airport opened the first hotel in the entire Middle East for pilots, flight attendants and businessmen.
+In the same year, a the first hotel in the entire Middle East for pilots, flight attendants and businessmen.

-In the 77th year, Ben-Gurion began to be completed and developed.
-The second floor of the terminal has appeared, new meeting rooms and a point for dispatchers have appeared.
+In 1977, Ben-Gurion began to be completed and developed.
+There was a second floor of the terminal, new meeting rooms and a station for dispatchers.

 It consists from three terminals.
-The first terminal - the oldest of the three - was also used for low-cost flights.
-It was closed for renovation until May 2017.
+The first terminal, which is also the oldest of the three, was also used for low-cost flights.
+It was closed for reconstruction until May 2017.

-The second terminal does not work, and the building itself has already been demolished to be built in its place luggage terminal of an American company.
+The second terminal is not working, and the building itself has already been demolished in order to build in its place baggage terminal of an American company.

-The third terminal is fully intended for servicing flights to other countries.
-It is a multi-storey building with a waiting room on the ground floor and check-in counters and shops on the upper floor.
-The terminal also has car parks on several floors.
+The third terminal is entirely dedicated to servicing flights to other countries.
+This is a multi-storey building with a waiting room on the ground floor and registration desks and shops on the upper floors.
+The terminal also has parking lots on several floors.

 Inside Ben Gurion Airport.

-The fourth terminal is also no longer in operation.
-In the past, it was used to screen passengers from Asia during the SARS outbreak.
+The fourth terminal is also no longer in use.
+It was used in the past to screen passengers from Asia during the SARS outbreak.

-The entire territory of the complex operates free, wireless Internet and there are also many information desks.
-The airport is large, but with many signposts to help you find your exit quickly and easily.
+Throughout the complex there is free, wireless Internet , and there are also many information desks.
+The airport is large, but with many signs, which helps you quickly and easily find your exit.

-From Ben-Gurion to the city they go buses, train, taxis.
+From Ben-Gurion they go to the city buses, train, taxi.

 By train

-On the ground floor of the third terminal there is a station from where trains depart.
+On the lower floor of the third terminal there is a station from where trains depart.
 They walk at intervals at 20 minutes, from 05:35 to 23:35.
 Ticket price - 15 shekels.

-Keep your ticket all the way, since upon arrival it will need to be conducted through an electronic terminal in order to enter the city.
+Keep your ticket all the way, since upon arrival it will need to be carried out through an electronic terminal in order to exit into the city.

 By bus

-Walking from the airport bus number 5 which will take you to the Airport City stop.
-There you can sit on buses 405, 945, 423, 947...
+Runs from the airport bus number 5, which will take you to the Airport City stop.
+There you can sit on buses 405, 945, 423, 947.
 They go to Haifa or Jerusalem.
-They are walking from 05:30 to 23:00, at intervals of half an hour.
+They are walking from 05:30 to 23:00, with an interval of half an hour.

-Sit on 475th bus to get to Tel Aviv bus station.
+Sit down on 475th bus to get to the Tel Aviv bus station.

-Near the exit from Terminal 3, there is a bus stop for minibuses that run 24 hours a day.
+Near the exit from terminal 3 there is a stop for minibuses that run 24 hours a day.
 They travel to Jerusalem and Haifa.
-The fare for them does not differ from the price of a bus ticket.
+The fare for them is no different from the price of a bus ticket.

 By taxi

 145 shekels is the price of a taxi for three people to Tel Aviv.
-To other cities, prices are fixed.
-The advantage of this transport is that taxis operate both on Shabbat and on holidays, when public transport is not running.
+Prices to other cities are fixed.
+The advantage of this transport is that taxis operate on Shabbat and on holidays, when public transport does not operate.

 Ovda International Airport

-If you look at the Ovda airport on the map of Israel, you can see that it is located 60 km from the city of Eilat, northeast of it.
-It serves passenger flights, but only until the new airport, closer to Eilat, is put into operation.
+If you look at Ovda Airport on a map of Israel, you can see that it is located 60 km from the city of Eilat, northeast of it.
+It serves passenger flights, but only until a new airport closer to Eilat comes into operation.

 Historical reference

-The name of the airfield was given by the military operation, which was carried out with the aim of capturing the southern regions of Israel.
+The name of the airfield was given by a military operation, which was carried out with the aim of capturing the southern regions of Israel.

 It was built in 1980 as a US military airfield.
 As a result of the Camp David Accords, Israel returned the captured Sinai Peninsula to Egypt.
-It housed three military air bases instead of which the Eilat airfield was built.
+There were three military air bases on it, in place of which the Eilat airfield was built.

-The runway also allows it to receive very heavy planes that the local Eilat airport cannot handle.
+The runway allows it to accommodate very heavy aircraft, which the local Eilat airport cannot handle.

-It is planned that by 2017, its main function will be to receive only military aircraft in connection with the completion of the construction of the new Eilat airport.
+It is planned that by 2017 its main function will be to receive only military aircraft in connection with the completion of construction of the new Eilat airport.

 It consists from only one terminal.
-You will not find a single ATM inside, and there are two currency exchange offices, but there the rate is extremely unprofitable.
+You won’t find a single ATM inside, and there are two currency exchange points, but the exchange rate there is extremely unfavorable.
 The waiting room is small but comfortable.

-Travel companies send to the airport their buses...
-If you are not traveling on a tour. voucher, then you can negotiate with the guides.
+Travel companies send to the airport your own buses.
+If you are not going on a tour. tour, you can negotiate with the guides.
 Another variant - by taxi or public buses.

 By bus

-The 282nd bus runs to Eilat.
-Its schedule is timed to coincide with the time of arrival and departure of aircraft.
-After 45 minutes after the flight arrives, the bus leaves for the city.
-Fare - 21.50 shekels.
+Bus 282 goes to Eilat.
+Its schedule is timed to coincide with the arrival and departure of planes.
+In 45 minutes After the flight arrives, the bus leaves for the city.
+Travel cost - 21.50 shekels.
 You can buy it directly from the driver.

 By taxi

-The terminal has several counters of companies that offer taxi services.
-The ride to Eilat will come out at 350-500 shekels, and to the Dead Sea - up to 850 shekels...
-Cars leave only if there are three passengers.
+There are several counters of companies offering taxi services in the terminal.
+Trip to Eilat will be released at 350-500 shekels, and to the Dead Sea - up to 850 shekels.
+Cars depart only if there are three passengers.

-Be sure to bargain about payment.
-Then it will be possible to reduce the price up to 300 shekels.
+Be sure to negotiate about payment.
+Then you can reduce the price up to 300 shekels.

 Haifa International Airport

-In the list of airports in Israel, this airfield is third place in terms of passenger traffic in the country...
+In the list of airports in Israel, this airfield ranks third place in passenger traffic in the country.
 It is located in the east of the city, close to the port and shipyards.
-It is focused on serving local flights, but it also accepts charters from Europe.
+It is focused on serving local flights, but also accepts charters from Europe.

 Historical reference

 It was built back in 1934.
 Several flights departed to Lebanon, Italy and Cyprus.
-With the outbreak of war, the airfield was quickly converted for military needs.
+With the outbreak of war, the airfield was quickly converted for military purposes.

-With its end and the proclamation of Israel's independence the airport became civilian again, serving international traffic.
+With its end and the declaration of Israeli independence The airport became a civilian airport again, serving international traffic.

-In the 2000s the Israeli government decided to develop and expand the airfield.
-This is how Duty Free shops appeared there.
+In the 2000s The Israeli government decided to develop and expand the airfield.
+This is how Duty Free stores appeared there.

 Eilat International Airport

-If we talk about the cities in which Israel's airports are located, then quite a lot.
-But from international airports - one is in Tel Aviv, one in Haifa and two in Eilat.
+If we talk about in which cities Israeli airports are located, then there are quite a lot.
+As for international airports, there is one in Tel Aviv, one in Haifa and two in Eilat.

 Second Eilat Airport - the southernmost of all.